History meets mythology: Debate stirs over push to rename T.C. Williams High School, of ‘Remember the Titans’ fame

 For students and graduates of the Alexandria high school, the film is secondary.
 T.C.
 Williams means the place where they studied, often got too little sleep and sometimes forged lifelong friendships.
 Some alumni remember integrating the school when it opened in 1965.
 An even smaller number boast of playing on the 1971 team.

 But until recently, few thought much about the school’s namesake: Thomas Chambliss Williams, who served as superintendent of Alexandria City Public Schools in Northern Virginia from the 1930s to the 1960s.
-Williams, a racist, resisted integration, argued black and white students learn differently and fired a black cafeteria worker when she joined a NAACP lawsuit compelling Alexandria to end segregation.
+Williams, a racist, resisted integration, argued Black and White students learn differently and fired a Black cafeteria worker when she joined an NAACP lawsuit compelling Alexandria to end segregation.

 Now, though, Thomas Chambliss is all anyone is talking about.

-“Having to go to a school named for someone who doesn’t see you as human is unbearable,” said Josefina Owusu, a 17-year-old senior at the high school who is African American.
+“Having to go to a school named for someone who doesn’t see you as human is unbearable,” said Josefina Owusu, a 17-year-old African American senior at the high school.
 “It’s essential to change the name.”

-She is among a large and vocal group of students, parents and alumni who are petitioning the school board to rechristen T.C., as it is known locally.
+She is among a large and vocal group of students, parents and alumni who are petitioning the school board to re-christen T.C., as it is known locally.
 Efforts like this have started and failed a handful of times over the past three decades, but the most recent push is seeing unprecedented success: Last month, the school board voted to begin a “robust public engagement process to consider” renaming the school.

 The possible change comes as school officials throughout the South are facing similar swells of protest from students, alumni and parents.
 Inspired by the nationwide demonstrations after the killing of George Floyd in police custody, these groups are demanding that schools drop Confederate names and mascots — and are seeing their demands fulfilled, especially in Virginia.

-Over the past two months, Prince William County renamed Stonewall Middle School for a local black couple and Loudoun County High School agreed to drop its mascot the Raiders, named for Confederate Col. John S. Mosby’s troops.
+Over the past two months, Prince William County renamed Stonewall Middle School for a local Black couple and Loudoun County High School agreed to drop its mascot the Raiders, named for Confederate Col. John S. Mosby’s troops.
 Fairfax County’s Robert E. Lee High School now bears the name of the late congressman and civil rights icon John Lewis.

 Things are moving slower in Alexandria.
-As has happened elsewhere, some alumni — often white alumni — are lamenting a lost history.
-The twist is that some are arguing that lost history is black history.
+As has happened elsewhere, some alumni — often White alumni — are lamenting a lost history.
+The twist is that some are arguing that lost history is Black history.

-Boone, his 1971 team and the film, these alumni insist, long ago transformed the name of a racist superintendent into a byword for black achievement.
+Boone, his 1971 team and the film, these alumni insist, long ago transformed the name of a racist superintendent into a byword for Black achievement.

-“It’s a very famous school, it’s one of the most famous schools in the country because of that movie,” said Greg Paspatis, who is white and graduated from T.C. in 1978.
+“It’s a very famous school.
+It’s one of the most famous schools in the country because of that movie,” said Greg Paspatis, who is White and graduated from T.C. in 1978.
 “If you change the name, there will be confusion, and people will forget what happened there” — referring to the 1971 team’s accomplishments.

-Another white alumnus, class of 1974, said he keeps a pennant on his wall that says “T.C.
+Another White alumnus, class of 1974, said he keeps a pennant on his wall that says “T.C.
 Williams, Football Champions.”
-The man, who opposes a name change, spoke on the condition of anonymity because he said fears he will be harassed online for sharing his views as a white man.
+The man, who opposes a name change, spoke on the condition of anonymity because he said he fears he will be harassed online for sharing his views as a White man.

 “There’s so much pride with that team and our school,” he said.
 “That’s how I associate the name, with that team — not with the man, Thomas Chambliss.”

 That argument is not new, said Glenn Hopkins, 54, a longtime African American resident and president of Hopkins House, a learning center for children and families that advocates for social justice.
-Hopkins helped lead two previous, failed pushes to rename T.C.: one in 1998 and one in the early 2000s.
+Hopkins helped lead two previous unsuccessful pushes to rename T.C.: one in 1998 and one in the early 2000s.

 During the second effort, Hopkins said, he heard many references to the movie.
-Opponents of the switch — including school officials — argued that keeping the name would help T.C. students get into better colleges, because of the prestige of the movie and Denzel Washington’s starpower.
+Opponents of the switch — including school officials — argued that keeping the name would help T.C. students get into better colleges, because of the prestige of the movie and Washington’s star power.

-“It was a stupid argument then and it is a stupid argument now,” Hopkins said.
+“It was a stupid argument then, and it is a stupid argument now,” Hopkins said.
 “For one thing, the name of the movie is ‘Remember the Titans,’ not ‘T.C.
 Williams.’ ”

 The superintendent of Alexandria City Public Schools, Gregory C. Hutchings Jr., said he wants to hear from as many people as possible over the coming weeks, including from alumni who oppose the name change.
 He plans to present the school board with formal recommendations for the renaming process — how it should go, who should be consulted — at the end of August.